kratitocsy/revm-2-new/README.md

-# RevM² — Study Smarter
+# RevM² — THE  LIVE STUDY NETWORK

-RevM² is a full-stack study platform built for JEE/NEET aspirants: spaced-repetition tracking, live study groups with video, a coin economy, partner matching, and a dual JEE/NEET rank & college predictor — all running on free-tier infrastructure.
+RevM² is a full-stack Live Study Network  built for Exam aspirants- Ebbinghaus  spaced-repetition tracking, live study groups with video, a coin economy,  swipale partner matching and a creator economy with revhead program  all running on free-tier infrastructure.

 Built solo, vanilla HTML/CSS/JS, no framework, no build step.